True Odds and House Edge Calculation

 Fair Payout

 How do we stipulate such fair payout?
-We will take advantage of the knowledge of probability and odds ← here we said that the odds are just another stipulation of probability.
+We will take advantage of the knowledge of probability and odds ← here we demonstrate that the odds are just another stipulation or expression of the probability.

 Example of the Calculation of True Odds and House Edge